 Evaluation

-To receive credit for ENGL 492, you must achieve a minimum grade of 50 per cent on each assignment and a composite course grade of at least D (50 percent).
-The weighting of the course assignments is as follows:
+To receive credit for ENGL 492, students must complete and submit all of the assignments.
+Students must achieve a minimum grade of D (50 percent) on each assignment and an overall grade of at least D (50 percent) for the course.

 Activity